kagg-design/notification-system/readme.txt

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [KAGG Notifications Plugin Forum](https://wordpress.org/support/plugin/kagg-notifications).
+If you get stuck, you can ask for help in the [Notification System Plugin Forum](https://wordpress.org/support/plugin/notification-system).

 == Screenshots ==

-1. The KAGG Notifications /#notifications popup (frontend).
+1. The Notification System /#notifications popup (frontend).
-2. The KAGG Notifications Update Notification popup.
+2. The Notification System Update Notification popup.

 == Changelog ==
 = 1.0.4 =